-- Most important ... is it fun?
+- Most important ... is it fun, compelling, engaging?

+- And these come from a superset of games

 - Computers are good at interactivity

 - Allow for interactive fun

 - Interactive Media and Game Development ©

 - Examples:

-- SimCity
+- SimCity very compelling, but mostly no goals.
+More of toy than a game, but still fun.

-- Grim Fandango, good visuals, story, etc. But need to do puzzles to proceed.
+- Grim Fandango good visuals, story, etc. But need to do puzzles to proceed.
 Could have skipped to just watch story.
-Would still have been fun without game.
+Would still have been fun without the gameplay.